mfaustin/ProjectTwo558/README.md

 -   `caret` The caret package is used for working with data and models.

+-   `corrplot` The corrplot package is used to produce a visual correlation matrix.

 -   `knitr` The knitr package is used for document image handling.

 -   `rmarkdown` The rmarkdown package is used by a render program to